 \subsubsection{Metrics and evaluation protocol}

-The main metrics that our models are evaluated on are the following: \begin{itemize}[nosep] \item\textbf{Recall@k}: proportion of all relevant items within top k items (as defined in \cite{offlinemetrics}). \item\textbf{NDCG@k}: measures the effectiveness of a ranking, taking into account the position of relevant items in the ranked list of top-k items, and attributed items are considered as relevant (as defined in \cite{offlinemetrics}). \item\textbf{Diversity}: we use the maximum run of consecutive items from the same brand as a proxy to brand diversity.
+The ranking models have been evaluated on following metrics: \begin{itemize}[nosep] \item\textbf{Recall@k}: defined as the proportion of all relevant items within top k items (as defined in \cite{offlinemetrics}); \item\textbf{NDCG@k}: measures the effectiveness of a ranking by taking into consideration the position and the relevance label of each item in the ranked list of top-k items (as defined in \cite{offlinemetrics}); \item\textbf{Diversity}: we use the maximum run of consecutive items from the same brand as a proxy to brand diversity.
 A high value suggests that a ranking can be dominated by items coming from only a few brands.
-User acceptance testing showed this leads to undesirable customer experience. \item\textbf{Novelty}: we use recall of new items as a proxy for novelty.
+User acceptance testing showed this leads to undesirable customer experience;q \item\textbf{Novelty}: we use recall of new items as a proxy for novelty.
 This metric captures the ability of a ranker to promote new items and address the item cold-start problem. \end{itemize}

 Our evaluation protocol closely mirrors a real-world production environment by employing a strict separation of training and test data based on time.
 Customer sequences within the dataset are chronologically ordered.
 The models undergo evaluation exclusively on the test dataset (with time-based split), which comprises “ground-truth” pages of items that users have either viewed or interacted with following search or browse requests.
 Importantly, models are provided data only up until the timestamp of each request, with a particular emphasis on adhering to data caching periods—during these times, models operate solely on cached data.